JohnMThompson/tableau-complexity/README.md

 - Detect mark/chart types with robust fallbacks.
 - Extract **shelves** per worksheet: Rows, Cols, Color, Size, Shape, Label, Tooltip, Detail, Path, Text, Angle, Opacity.
 - Compute a **shelf_density** metric and include it in scoring.
+- Extract each worksheet's **calculated field formulas**, score their complexity, and surface the formulas alongside per-worksheet metrics.
+- Aggregate the **formula complexity** across a workbook and fold it into the overall workbook complexity score.
 - Flag **table calcs** and **LOD** usage.
 - Compute a **workbook summary**, and in directory mode, a **corpus summary**.
 - **Directory mode** (+ optional `--recursive`) to batch analyze many workbooks.